28547939/vpncore/README.md

 instance on each host's IPsec container manages the election of a primary for each VPN instance and communicates anycast routing changes to the local BGP daemon via static route.
+     * The content of the `dynvpn` subdirectory under this repository it intended to be deployed to, and run from, the `ipsec` container.

 2. **VPN containers**: providing Internet connectivity to clients via an external VPN connection, such as OpenVPN or Wireguard.
 Generally, client traffic